Introduction

 Testing

-Prothrombin time (PT) measures coagulation throughout the extrinsic pathway and common pathway.
-A normal PT time is between 11 to 15 seconds; however, this time may vary slightly in the healthcare setting.
-The international normalized ratio (INR) is used to mitigate the slight discrepancies in PT and also is the test of choice when a patient is on warfarin therapy.
+Prothrombin time measures coagulation throughout the extrinsic pathway and common pathway.
+A normal prothrombin time is between 11 to 15 seconds; however, this time may vary slightly in the healthcare setting.
+The international normalized ratio (INR) is used to mitigate the slight discrepancies in prothrombin time and is also the test of choice when a patient is on warfarin therapy.
 A therapeutic INR is usually considered between 2 to 3 (for most clinical situations requiring anticoagulation with warfarin).[7][8][9]

-Partial thromboplastin time (PTT) measures coagulation throughout the intrinsic pathway and common pathway.
+Partial thromboplastin time (PTT) measures coagulation throughout the intrinsic and common pathways.
 A normal PTT time is 25 to 40 seconds.
 PTT is the test of choice when monitoring a patient on unfractionated heparin.
-Of note, routine PTT surveillance is not necessary for patients on low-molecular-weight heparin.
+Routine PTT surveillance is not necessary for patients on low-molecular-weight heparin.

-Bleeding time (BT) is a measure of platelet function and how well platelets can form a clot.
+Bleeding time measures platelet function and how well platelets can form a clot.
 Normal bleeding time is 2 to 7 minutes.
-BT time is typically elevated in conditions of platelet dysfunction.
+Bleeding time is typically elevated in conditions of platelet dysfunction.

 Pathophysiology

-Here, we will discuss commonly tested areas in regard to the pathophysiology of clotting factors.
+Here, commonly tested areas regarding the pathophysiology of clotting factors is discussed.

 Hemophilias

-Hemophilia B, sometimes referred to as Christmas disease, is an X-linked recessive coagulopathy that results in dysfunction of IX.
-As with hemophilia A, hemophilia B will also cause a prolonged PTT.
-The difference is hemophilia A is a cofactor deficiency while hemophilia B is a protease deficiency; therefore, desmopressin will not be a good treatment option as these patients require recombinant factor IX.
-Hemophilia B will present with the same symptoms as hemophilia A. It is important to note that hemophilia A and B will have a normal PT/INR.
+Hemophilia B, sometimes called Christmas disease, is an X-linked recessive coagulopathy resulting in dysfunction of IX.
+As with hemophilia A, hemophilia B also cause a prolonged PTT.
+The difference is hemophilia A is a cofactor deficiency while hemophilia B is a protease deficiency; therefore, desmopressin not be a good treatment option as these patients require recombinant factor IX.
+Hemophilia B present with the same symptoms as hemophilia A. It is important to note that hemophilia A and B have a normal prothrombin/INR.

 Von Willebrand Disease

-vWF disease is the most commonly inherited coagulopathy. vWF can be differentiated from hemophilias in several ways.
-First, vWF mode of inheritance is autosomal dominant.
-Secondly, vWF disease is a disease of platelet dysfunction and will manifest primarily as mucosal membrane bleeding, such as epistaxis and prolonged menstrual cycles.
-Thirdly, bleeding time is normal in hemophilia, whereas it is prolonged in vWF disease.
-Since vWF increases the half-life of VIII, one can expect to see a prolonged PTT in this disorder as well.
-Desmopressin can be used as a treatment option; however, certain subtypes of vWF disease do not warrant this treatment option.
+Von Willebrand disease (vWD) is the most commonly inherited coagulopathy. vWD can be differentiated from hemophilias in several ways.
+First, the vWF mode of inheritance is autosomal dominant.
+Secondly, vWD is a disease of platelet dysfunction and manifest primarily as mucosal membrane bleeding, such as epistaxis and prolonged menstrual cycles.
+Thirdly, bleeding time is normal in hemophilia, whereas it is prolonged in vWD.
+Since vWF increases the half-life of VIII, one can also expect to see a prolonged PTT in this disorder.
+Desmopressin can be used as a treatment option; however, certain subtypes of vWD do not warrant this treatment option.

 Vitamin K Deficiency

-Previously, we discussed the importance of vitamin K, and its clotting factors II, VII, IX, X, protein C, and S. The effects of vitamin K deficiency can be observed in both the extrinsic and intrinsic pathways and directly measured via PT and PTT, which will be prolonged.
-The etiology of vitamin K deficiency is extensive but commonly arises on test questions in regards to patients with poor diet, pancreatic insufficiency, liver disease, intestinal flora imbalances, neonates, or mimicked by patients on warfarin therapy.
+Previously, we discussed the importance of vitamin K and its clotting factors II, VII, IX, X, protein C, and S. The effects of vitamin K deficiency can be observed in both the extrinsic and intrinsic pathways and directly measured via prothrombin time and PTT, which be prolonged.
+The etiology of vitamin K deficiency is extensive but commonly arises on test questions regarding patients with poor diet, pancreatic insufficiency, liver disease, intestinal flora imbalances, neonates, or mimicked by patients on warfarin therapy.

 Warfarin

-Vitamin K assists in the carboxylation of clotting factors II, VII, IX, X, protein C and S. The enzyme responsible for gamma-carboxylation is vitamin K epoxide reductase, which is inhibited by warfarin.
-As mentioned previously, patients on warfarin will have the coagulation status measured via INR.
+Vitamin K assists in the carboxylation of clotting factors II, VII, IX, X, protein C, and S. The enzyme responsible for gamma-carboxylation is vitamin K epoxide reductase, which is inhibited by warfarin.
+As mentioned previously, patients on warfarin have the coagulation status measured via INR.
 In emergency clinical settings, warfarin’s therapeutic effects are negated by the administration of fresh frozen plasma.
 In a less urgent clinical setting, patients may be administered vitamin K. Rarely; patients may experience warfarin-induced skin necrosis within the first few days of beginning warfarin.
-This is due to protein C having the shortest half-life of vitamin K-dependent clotting factors, and therefore, a patient enters a prothrombotic state.
+This is because protein C has the shortest half-life of vitamin K-dependent clotting factors; therefore, a patient enters a prothrombotic state.
 However, this rare complication is more common in patients with protein C deficiency.
 To help eliminate this complication, patients are often co-administered heparin while beginning warfarin therapy as heparin’s onset is immediate while warfarin’s onset takes 2 to 3 days.

 Clinical Significance

 By understanding the biochemistry of clotting factors, healthcare professionals can quickly identify probable causes of a patient's coagulopathy by examining a patient's coagulation studies.
-For elevations in PT/INR, we can focus in on conditions such as liver disease, warfarin use, vitamin-K deficiency, and deficiencies in the extrinsic or common pathway.
-For elevations in PTT, we narrow our focus on more common causes such as hemophilias, unfractionated heparin use, vitamin-K deficiency, and vWF, with careful attention to BT.
-It is important to remember that prolongations in PT and PTT could also be due to deficiencies in the common pathway, but the previous conditions and examples yield a higher probability of identifying the root of the coagulopathy.[1][10]
+For elevations in prothrombine time/INR, we can focus on conditions such as liver disease, warfarin use, vitamin-K deficiency, and deficiencies in the extrinsic or common pathway.
+For elevations in PTT, we narrow our focus on more common causes such as hemophilias, unfractionated heparin use, vitamin-K deficiency, and vWF, with careful attention to bleeding time.
+It is important to remember that prolongations in prothrombin time and PTT could also be due to deficiencies in the common pathway.
+Still, the previous conditions and examples yield a higher probability of identifying the root of the coagulopathy.[1][10]

 References